Things to do in Banff and Lake Louise in March

 After dinner, find some more fun indoors!
 Try your luck bowling at High Rollers downtown Banff.
 Catch a movie at the Lux Theatre or check out upcoming events like concerts, film screenings, theatre, and artist talks at the Banff Centre for Arts and Creativity.

 Sometimes, our preferred way to enjoy winter is from inside the spa where you can watch as snowflakes fall.
-The Willow Springs Spa at the Fairmont Banff Springs has indoor hot springs fit for any wellness enthusiast.
+The Willow Stream Spa at the Fairmont Banff Springs has indoor hot springs fit for any wellness enthusiast.
+Or try the rooftop hot tub and spa at the Meadow Spa & Pools at The Moose Hotel.
 Their indoor and outdoor pools allow you to experience the best of both worlds without having to surrender your robe.

 If you prefer the snowflakes falling on your rosy cheeks, the Banff Upper Hot Springs offers an outdoor soak.
-These hot springs replaced the original springs at the Cave and Basin National Historic Site where you can no longer swim, but you can still visit the space and see the hot spring.
+These hot springs replaced the original springs at the Cave and Basin National Historic Site where you can no longer swim, but you can still visit the space, see the hot spring, and the history of Banff National Park.

 Check out all of Banff's beautiful outdoor hot tubs and spas.